Remote Work Glossary

 Technical issues

 As with all tools that streamline organizational processes, centralized payroll systems rely on technology that may be susceptible to technical problems.
 For example, the software may experience system downtime, system failure, or data breaches.
-It’s important to invest in reliable global payroll systems to prevent technical issues.
+Investing in reliable global payroll providers with proven customer satisfaction will help prevent technical issues and ensure accuracy.

 Data management